-Pride is not just for the members of the LGBTQIA+ community.
+Pride Month is not just for the members of the LGBTQIA+ community.
 It’s also for the children of gay, lesbian, bisexual, queer/questioning, intersex, asexual, and transgender parents.
-Though the community continues to face hardships and stigma as parents, celebs like Mandy Moore, 36, prove that the fears over LGBTQIA+ parents are wholly unfounded.
+Though the community continues to face hardships and stigma as parents, celebs like Mandy Moore, 37, prove that the fears over LGBTQIA+ parents are wholly unfounded.
 Mandy was 23 when her mother left her father.
-Both of her brothers are gay, and Mandy told PEOPLE in 2017 that she’s proud that they’re living their truth.
+Both of her brothers are gay, and Mandy told People in 2017 that she’s proud that they’re living their truth.